Fishing Line Explained

 The Popular Solution: Braid Mainline + Fluorocarbon Leader

-To connect them, use a line-to-line knot such as the Double Uni or, for a smoother connection, the FG knot.
-This setup gives you braid’s performance with fluoro’s stealth — it’s one of the most popular all-around rigs in fishing.
+To connect them, use a line-to-line knot such as the Double Uni or, for a smoother connection, the FG knot; our knot picker tool can match the right one to your line combo.
+This setup gives you braidโs performance with fluoroโs stealth - itโs one of the most popular all-around rigs in fishing.

 Practical Recommendations